 Should You Conduct Market Research for Your Rental?

-How many factors are there in how well a rental property will do - dozens?
+How many factors are there in how well a rental property will do?
+Dozens?
 Hundreds?
 The sheer number means that doing market research for your rental property is daunting.

 It also can have massive payoffs.
 Good research leading to a good property can get you better tenants, more rent and fewer headaches in your life.
-It's not without its drawbacks, but it's so much better than going in underinformed.
+It's not without its drawbacks, but it's so much better than going in blind.

 Should you hire a market research company?

-Like so many questions, this is a "maybe".
+Like so many questions, this is a "maybe."
 Market research is a lot of work and professionals will be better than you are on your own.
 They can do it in less time and higher quality than you can for most purposes, but it's going to cost you.
 If you decide to go with a professional, make sure to do your research on them before signing any contracts or paying any money.
 Get recommendations from other landlords for what companies do best and carefully check over their work.
 You'll probably also need to do some local work on your own to supplement what they do.
 Unless they fly out and walk around the neighborhood you're looking at buying in, there's always the chance they missed something.

 Good data means you take fewer risks